rickzx98/fluid-chains/README.md

   above will run the "first" chain then "third" as long as you satify their parameter and it will complete the sequence even if there is a sequence defined in the "third" chain (which is the "fourth") thus make the chains reuseable.

-Updates: Parameters can now be used throughout the chains.
+Additional note: Parameters can be used throughout the chains.

 ### Error handling